 There’s the so-called dreaded F word in English, but on the whole the F words conjure up notions of friendliness and fun.
 You can frolic, have a fling, flutter your eyelids and show off your flattering figure.
 You can be fabulous, fantastic, formidable and feel festive or flirtatious while playing footsy-footsy.
-You can be fresh as a daisy, a pretty flamingo, enchantingly feline or foxy (remember Mott the Hoople singing “Foxy, Foxy, come out tonight”?
+You can be fresh as a daisy, a pretty flamingo, enchantingly feline or foxy (remember Mott the Hoople singing “Foxy, Foxy“?)

-The F word is very popular in everyday English vocal usage, but newspapers and magazines are often very coy about it, printing it thus: f*ck.
+The dreaded F word is very popular in everyday English vocal usage, but publications are often very coy about it, printing it thus: f*ck or even sometimes f**k.
 Sometimes, though, discretion can work against you.
-When I was chief sub-editor at The Australian Financial Review newspaper we once had f**ck in an article; this caused a furore in the Tasmanian Parliament, where frivolous MPs noted that our esteemed publication could not spell the four-letter word.
-Some years later, the newspaper made headlines worldwide when it accidentally printed the headline WORLD IS FUKT on the front page.
-Thankfully I had left the paper by then, I would have hated that to happen on my watch?
+When I was chief sub-editor at The Australian Financial Review newspaper we once had f**ck in an article; the extra asterisk caused a furore in the Tasmanian Parliament, where frivolous MPs noted that our esteemed publication could not spell the four-letter word.
+Some years later, the newspaper made headlines worldwide when it accidentally printed the headline WORLD IS FUKT on the front page of its West Australian edition.
+Thankfully I had left the paper by then, I would have hated that to have happened on my watch.

 Do F words in my five Romance languages offer frissons of excitement?
 Let’s see.